jreisinger/checkip/README.md

 true	virustotal.com
 ```

 Active checks (`-a`) directly interact with the IP address.
 And scan checks (`-s`) scan the IP address!
-You should run them only against your hosts or hosts you have permission to scan.
+NOTE: You should run scan checks only against your hosts or hosts you have permission to scan.

 ```
 $ checkip -a -s 45.33.32.156 # scanme.nmap.org